How I ended up in hydroponics…

 "Never be afraid to try something new; remember, amateurs built the ark, professionals built the Titanic."

 P.S.: Since we posted this page, it has generated a lot of feedback and questions about SBI.
 So we decided to put together this FAQ (Frequently Asked Questions).
-[NOTE: You will be taken to a page on my other website for the FAQs].

 Good luck to you!

 *[Using FrontPage 2003, © 2004 by Paul Colligan and Jim Cheshire, p934].

 Best Buy on the 'net